5.2.1 Voice Control

 Notes:

 Audio files must be PCM-encoded raw files (.pcm) or WAV files wrapping this PCM data (.wav).
+Other formats such as MP3 are not supported.

 Audio must be 16 kHz sample rate, 16-bit, mono.

-Audio and video files must be stored on the interaction compute unit (PC3, 10.0.1.42), not the development compute unit (PC2).
+file_pathto the parent directory andfile_nameto the file name.Audio files must be stored on the interaction compute unit (PC3, 10.0.1.42), not the development compute unit (PC2).

-Audio and video files (and all parent directories up to root) must be readable by all users(new subdirectory under /var/tmp/ is recommended)
+The audio folder and all its parent directories must be readable by all users (a subdirectory under /var/tmp/ is recommended).

 Topic Name |